ismailof/mopidy-json-client/README.rst

 Usage
 =====

 mopidy-json-client provides two classes:

-    ::class::MopidyWSClient : manages the connection and methods to the Mopidy Server
+   - '::class::MopidyWSClient'  : manages the connection and methods to the Mopidy Server
-    ::class:MopidyWSListener : event handler
+   - '::class:MopidyWSListener' : event handler

-A demo application (::file::demo.py) is provided.
+A demo application (demo.py) is provided.
 It makes use of ::package::mopidy-json-client to implement a simple Mopidy CLI (Command Line Interface) client.

 Project resources